Adult BMI Calculator & Health Screening Model

 - Metabolic Status: Healthy blood pressure, lipids, and insulin sensitivity.

 - The Verdict: Healthy.
 His "excess" weight is muscle, which is metabolically protective.
-BMI fails here because it cannot distinguish granite from cotton candy.
+BMI fails here because it cannot distinguish skeletal muscle density from adipose tissue.

 Scenario B: The "Metabolic Risk" (High Visceral Fat)